austin020269/MechaCar_Staistical_Analysis/README.md

 - Personal Github account

 ## Analysis and Workflow
-### Deliverable 1: Create a Linear Regression to Predict MPG (Six variables used - vehicle length, vehicle weight, spoiler angle, ground clearance, AWD and mpg)
+### Deliverable 1: Linear Regression to Predict MPG (Six variables used - vehicle length, vehicle weight, spoiler angle, ground clearance, AWD and mpg)
 1. Use the library() function to load the dplyr package.
 2. Import and read in the MechaCar_mpg.csv file as a dataframe.
 3. Perform linear regression using the lm() function and pass in all six variables (i.e., columns), and add the dataframe you created to the data parameter.